thomas-fossati/draft-ftbs-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

-When registering a new media type for evidence, in addition to its syntactical description, the author SHOULD provide a public and stable description of the signing and verification procedures associated with the data format.
+When registering a new media type for evidence, in addition to its syntactical description, the author SHOULD provide a public and stable description of the signing and appraisal procedures associated with the data format.